JustinMountain/personal-blog/projects/running-docker-in-my-homelab.md

 ### 📝 Using Docker-Compose

-The `docker-compose` command allows us to pre-define parameters for a new docker container in a `.yaml` file.
+The `docker compose` command allows us to pre-define parameters for a new docker container in a `.yaml` file.
 Its primary functionality is to define and configure stacks of docker containers to work together in an easy-to-read and unified location.
-When using `docker-compose` in this way, it is important that the containers are declared before the are necessary.
+When using `docker compose` in this way, it is important that the containers are declared before the are necessary.
 In my [Nextcloud docker-compose.yaml](https://github.com/JustinMountain/docker-compose/blob/main/Nextcloud/docker-compose.yaml), for example, the declaration of the Postgres container must come before the Redis container because Redis is dependent on Postgres to function.
 The Nextcloud container requires both and is itself a requirement for the Nginx container.

-That is not the only benefit that using `docker-compose` can bring to the homelab.
+That is not the only benefit that using `docker compose` can bring to the homelab.
 By declaring the variables and parameters of a container in a file, it provides an easy reference for all of the initialization settings as well as a way of easily reproducing containers with the same settings.
 These benefits could also be done by writing the traditional docker commands in a script - something I will certainly be exploring in the future - but there's something to be said about the readability of `.yaml` files.
 Speaking of readability, there are two things worth highlighting:

 1. Passwords are stored inside `.env` files sibling to each docker-compose.yaml: